 There was an old man named John Pitts that used to work at the old Osage Plant.
 I wrote about this plant in an earlier Post called Pioneers of Power Plant Fame Finally Find Peace.
 He would come out to our plant to work out of the electric shop on overhaul to make a few extra dollars.

 One day at the end of the day, when we were all leaving for the parking lot, Andy Tubbs stepped out of the door shaking his head as if in disbelief.
 He had a big grin on his face, so I asked him why.

-Andy said that he had asked John Pitts “What d’ya know.”
+Andy said that he had asked John Pitts “Whaddya know?”
 John had said something that didn’t make sense, so Andy had asked him what he had said.
-I asked Andy what John had said.
-Andy told me that John Pitts had said, “It takes a big dog to weigh a ton.”
+When I asked Andy what John had said, Andy told me that John Pitts had said, “It takes a big dog to weigh a ton.”
 When this confused Andy, he asked him for clarification, and John had replied, “Well.
 You asked me what I know, and I know that it takes a big dog to weigh a ton.” — You can mark that one down as a famous quote from John Pitts.

 Bill accidentally said that last phrase to Diana when she had walked into the room just after he had graced me with those words.
 She stood there for about one second stunned that Bill had said that to her, then she turned around and walked right back out.

-He told me, and he said he probably just made a terrible mistake.
-I’m sure once Diana thought about it twice she would have realized that this was Bill’s way of passing on his endearment toward you.
+He told me what he said, and he said he probably just made a terrible mistake.
+I’m sure once Diana thought about it twice, she would have realized that this was Bill’s way of passing on his endearment toward you.